Cambridge-ICCS/cambridge-iccs.github.io/summerschool-logistics.md

 Tuesday evening we will be at Madingley Hall which is just outside the city.
 Transport will be provided, leaving the CMS at 17:45.

+## Wednesday punting

+We will go on a punting tour (boat tour) from 4:30-5:30pm on Wednesday.
+The punts will leave from [Scudamore's at the Quayside](https://www.google.com/maps/place/Scudamore's+Quayside+Punting+Station/@52.2097995,0.1166697,17z/data=!3m1!4b1!4m5!3m4!1s0x47d870a34a1b9acd:0xf9c5d731f202f46a!8m2!3d52.2097995!4d0.1166697?hl=en) which is close to Jesus College (just behind, also near Six).
+People will be walking over from the CMS at around 3:30pm.
+We recommend wearing warmer clothes.
+There should be time to go back to your room first if you want to leave luggage and change.

 ## Wednesday evening dinner

 Wednesday evening we will be at Sidney Sussex College which is just round the corner from Jesus College, less than 5 minutes on foot.